 |Monday 8th January 2024 – 9th February 2024||Year 4 (Mr Walton-O’Brien)||5|

 |Monday 19th February 2024 – 22nd March 2024||Year 4 (Mr Walton-O’Brien)||5|

 |Monday 15th April 2024 – 17th May 2024||Year 3 (Miss Chatterton)||5|

 |Monday 3rd June 2024 – 5th July 2024||Year 3 (Miss Chatterton)||5|

 At Caedmon Primary School, we believe that swimming is an essential life skill.
+Pupils will take swimming lessons at Redcar Leisure Centre.
 Swimming has many benefits, as listed below.

 Swimming uses every part of the body’s major muscle groups and is a fantastic aerobic activity to get your heart pumping.